hbcbh1999/blog-4/diy_cpp_chan.md

 ```

 ### Performance
-The implementation above is fast enough for many needs but I was still curious how it stacked up against Go, so I wrote a basic benchmark loop to get an idea.
-The short story is that it's about twice as fast as the built-in channels in Go 1.8.3
+The short story is that the implementation described here is about twice as fast as the built-in channels in Go 1.8.3.

 ```
 #include <vector>